openkruise/kruise/docs/debug/README.md

 ## DEBUG: start with process locally

-Start kruise-manager process locally, it can connect to a local or remote k8s-cluster.
+Kubebuilder default `make run` does not work for webhooks since its scaffolding code starts webhook server using kubernetes service and the service usually does not work in local dev environment.

+PR [#103](https://github.com/openkruise/kruise/pull/103) workarounds this problem by allowing to start webbook server in local host directly.
+With this fix, one can start/debug kruise-manager process locally which connects to a local or remote Kubernetes cluster.
+Several extra steps are needed to make it work:

-**Set up hostname**
+**Setup hostname**

 First, you should think of a fake hostname for your local machine, such as `power-machine`.

-Add this line into `/etc/hosts` file in which machine that runs kube-apiserver or minikube:
+Add this line into `/etc/hosts` file in the machine that runs kube-apiserver or minikube:

 ```
 IP_OF_YOUR_LOCAL_MACHINE power-machine